 Mechanical devices that help pump blood are used for certain people with very severe heart failure that is not responding to drug therapy.
 Types of devices include

-Intra-aortic counterpulsation balloon pump: A sausage-shaped balloon on the end of a catheter is placed in the aorta.
+Intra-aortic counterpulsation balloon pump (IABP, also sometimes just called a balloon pump): A sausage-shaped balloon on the end of a catheter is placed in the aorta.
 A machine monitors the heart beat and inflates the balloon when the heart relaxes and deflates it when the heart contracts, which makes it easier for the heart to pump blood.

 Ventricular assist devices: Different mechanical pumps can be implanted in or near the left or right ventricle to help the heart pump blood.